Waste Prevention Tips

 If you want to prolong shelf life of your apples, refrigerate them.

-WHITE POTATOES - Avoid direct sunlight at all costs.
+POTATOES - Avoid direct sunlight at all costs.

-White potatoes need to be stored in a dark, dry place, away from direct sunlight in order to prevent them from greening.
+Potatoes need to be stored in a dark, dry place, away from direct sunlight in order to prevent them from greening.

 GRAPES - Freeze them!